 During very periods, it can take 7 or 10 working days to collect your skip.
 If you have pre-booked your skip collection we will endeavour to collect it as per the collection date on your order, however we cannot 100% guarantee a collection on this date.

 Please note : If we arrive to collect a skip on a prebooked date but you have not finished with the skip and would like to continue to use the skip, you may incur a wasted journey charge.

 YOU MUST LET US KNOW AT LEAST 24 HOURS BEFORE YOUR PREBOOKED COLLECTION DATE IF YOU STILL REQUIRE THE USE OF THE SKIP BEYOND THIS DATE.

 For heavy materials such as: soil, clay, hardcore, concrete and bricks etc. The largest skip we can supply is an 8 Yard Skip.
 In some cases depending upon vehicle availability a 6 Yard is the biggest skip we can supply for heavy / dense waste.

 Please contact our team on 0330 1130 700 for more information.

-We do however offer either a AM or PM delivery preference.
-Again, we try our upmost to deliver within a selected period however as above unforeseen delays can affect our delivery service.
+However, should you wish to specify an AM or PM delivery, please leave your comments in the ‘comments’ section at the time or ordering.
+Again, we will try our upmost to deliver within a selected period however as above unforeseen delays can affect our delivery service.